Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-overview.markdown

 ## Last Primary

-When a Space instance starts as part of a primary-backup cluster, it undergoes a process called **Active Election** to determine if it should be a primary or a backup instance.
+When a Space instance starts as part of a primary-backup cluster, it undergoes a process called *active election* to determine if it should be a primary or a backup instance.
 Generally speaking, the first instance that is loaded is the primary, and the rest are backups.
 If a persistent system is restarted in an orderly manner (meaning all the data was flushed to both the primary and backup instances before shutting down), it doesn't matter which instance becomes primary, because they are all identical.
 However, if both the primary and backup instances crash unexpectedly for some reason and then restart, it is important to ensure that the last instance that was primary before the crash is elected primary again, because it holds a more accurate version of the data.

-To overcome this problem, the Space can be configured with an **Attribute Store** that is updated whenever a new primary Space is elected.
+To overcome this problem, the Space can be configured with an *attribute store* that is updated whenever a new primary Space is elected.
 When the system restarts, instead of electing the first available instance, the system will wait for the last primary Space to become available and re-elect it.
 If the last primary Space cannot be restarted, the user can manually remove the last primary entry from the attribute store.
 This will allow a backup Space to become the primary.

 XAP is bundled with two implementations:

 * File-based implementation of an attribute store, which can be used in conjunction with an NFS file system to maintain the last primary.
-* Storing the last primary automatically in Apache Zookeeper
+* Storing the last primary automatically in Apache Zookeeper.

-The following examples demonstrate how to configure a persistent SSD RocksDB add-on with such an attribute store:
+The following examples demonstrate how to configure a persistent disk-based storage driver with such an attribute store:

 {{%tabs%}}
-{{%tab "File based"%}}
+{{%tab "File-based"%}}
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <beans xmlns="http://www.springframework.org/schema/beans"